August Lawn & Landscape Tips

 August is the month to be less aggressive on weed control.
 Because a thick turf is the most important part of good weed control, you want to avoid weakening the turf going into the fall.

-Weed Control – Spring pre-emergent herbicides are reaching the end of their effectiveness in your soils.
+Spring pre-emergent herbicides are reaching the end of their effectiveness in your soils.
 Should an occasional weed show up in your turf this month, it is best to go easy on weed control.
 We have reached the time of the year that damaged turf may not have a chance to fully recover before fall.
 Great weed control is at least 75% the result of thick turf.
 August is the month to focus on turf development going into the fall.

 Later this month is the best time to start applying the first fall pre-emergent herbicide application.
 The first fall weed to germinate is poa annua (annual bluegrass).
 Poa annua has become more and more of a problem to control in lawns worldwide as it has developed resistance to current herbicide chemistry.
-For the best prevention, it is important to put a pre-emergent on your lawn between mid-August and the end of September followed by a second pre-emergent, using a different herbicide, in October or November.
+For the best prevention, it is important to put a pre-emergent on your lawn between late August and the end of September followed by a second pre-emergent, using a different herbicide, in October or November.

-Best Weed Control Practice for August – Don’t cause turf damage by over-treating weeds.
+Best Weed Control Practice for August – Don’t cause turf damage by overtreating weeds.
 Better to go into the fall with a thick turf than one with herbicide damaged thin areas.

-Bermuda vs Fescue in August – Bermuda (warm season turf) loves the summer heat.
+Bermuda (warm season turf) loves the summer heat.
 Fescue (cool season turf) prefers nights below 70 and days below 90.
 Healthy bermuda lawns look their best in the heat of the summer.
 Healthy fescue will retain color, although not as much as in early summer, and growth will slow.

 Fescue where there is plenty of air circulation and dabbled sunlight typically looks best in the warm weather.
-Fescue lawns with heavy shade and little air circulation tend to think from brown patch disease.
+Fescue lawns with heavy shade and little air circulation tend to thin from brown patch disease.
 Brown patch occurs in fescue lawns anytime the grass stays wet for 5 hours or more at a time and nighttime temperatures are in the 70s.
-During the hottest and driest time of the season, brown patch is often self-inflicted by watering your fescue in the morning and evening, a common by incorrect watering habit on fescue lawns in July and August.
+During the hottest and driest time of the season, brown patch is often self-inflicted by watering your fescue in the morning and evening, a common incorrect watering habit on fescue lawns in July and August.

-Inspect Shady Lawn Areas - September through October is the best time of the year to establish fescue.
+September through October is the best time of the year to establish fescue.
 Now is the time to assess the areas of the lawn where bermuda has become thin due to increasing shade (Bermuda needs at least 6 hours of direct sunlight to be thick), areas of the lawn where fescue did not perform well because of very dense shade (Fescue needs at least some dappled sun), and areas of fescue that have been damaged by brown patch this summer.
-Because fescue does not spread you should plan on adding some seed every fall.
+Because fescue does not spread, you should plan on adding some seed every fall.

 Best Fescue Lawn Practice for August – Inspect and evaluate your turf.
 Check shade patterns and make a plan for overseeding low light areas with fescue this fall.